Committee Members

 Events

-Having been on the receiving end of enormous support from the RFS during the Gosper’s Mountain firestorm, Diana said ‘you can’t only receive, you have to give back’ – which saw her join, and then become a part of the new St Albans RFS Comms Team, plus also contribute a variety of ex business computer equipment that was then shared between the St. Albans and Lower MacDonald brigades.
+Having been on the receiving end of enormous support from the RFS during the Gosper’s Mountain firestorm, Diana said ‘you can’t only receive, you have to give back’ – which saw her join, and then become a part of the then new St Albans RFS Comms Team, plus also contribute a variety of ex business computer equipment that was then shared between the St. Albans and Lower MacDonald brigades.

 She also instigated the DVD exchange being set up, which now resides in the entrance to the School of Arts building.